East Wales: Demographics

 The region was home to a population of approximately 1.1 million people in 2002.
 The region is considered more economically developed, than the corresponding western part of the territory.
 The urban regions consist of well educated and skilled manpower, with a high net income compared to other regions of Wales.
 However, the rural regions are sparsely populated, and predominantly dependent on agriculture.
 They have low income levels compared to the urban areas, and are faced with farming on difficult terrain.

 National statistics

-The Office for National Statistics of the United Kingdom (UK) divides the geographical area of the UK into various levels of sub-divisions.
+The Office for National Statistics of the United Kingdom (UK) divided the geographical area of the UK into various levels of sub-divisions.
 Entire Wales is demarcated as a International Territory Level Two (ITL 2) statistical region.
-Within Wales, various geographical sub-divisions are designated as ITL 2 statistical regions.
-The East Wales region is one of the two sub-divisions, with the remainder of Wales termed as West Wales and the Valleys.
-It is further divided into four ITL 3 regions.
+Within Wales, various geographical sub-divisions were designated as ITL 2 statistical regions.
+The East Wales region was one of the two sub-divisions, with the remainder of Wales termed as West Wales and the Valleys.
+It was further divided into four ITL 3 regions.